KeyboardKit/website/_includes/kankoda/apps/privacy-policy.md

 In short, this policy states the following:

  * The app may collect anonymous data.
- * The app does not collect any personal data.
+ * The app does not collect personal data.
  * The app does not sell any collected data to third parties.
  * The app will only access personal data that you enter into the app.
  * The app will only share personal data that you actively share from the app.